 Quick and Easy to Apply for a $2,000 Scholarship

-How can I get a TEACH Grant?There are seven steps you’ll need to take to receive a TEACH Grant:
+How can I get a TEACH Grant?There are seven steps to receive a TEACH Grant:

-1.)
-Be eligible for the basic, federal student aid programs.
+- Be eligible for the basic, federal student aid programs.

 Basic eligibility criteria include demonstrating financial need, U.S. citizenship (or eligible non-citizenship) registration with the Selective Service (if you’re a male) and more.
-You can find all eligibility criteria here
+You can find all eligibility criteria here.

 EVERYONE should fill out a FAFSA, which is available to you on October 1 of each year.
 The FAFSA is essentially free government money to help you pay for school.
-Many sates offer funding on a first-come, first-served basis too.
-Be sure you know your state’s priority deadline
+Many states offer funding on a first-come, first-served basis too.
+Be sure you know your state’s priority deadline and file on time.

-It’s important to ensure the degree program you’re seeking is indeed, TEACH-Grant eligible.
+It’s important to ensure the degree program you’re seeking is TEACH-Grant eligible.
 Those that may transfer to another college under the same or similar degree program may find that the newest degree is not approved as a TEACH Grant program.

 If you’re specifically seeking a degree that allows you to use the TEACH Grant, it’s best to verify if your degree is covered by the grant with your college’s financial aid office.